Sarvesh1119/resume-builder/README.md

 This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)

 I am an aspiring software professional who is seeking an opportunity to work with organisation that will help me grow in my career.
 I am looking forward to achieve this by proving my ability to the fullest in developing and rendering the best possible solution to our end user's problems using technology wisely.
-I am also an enthusiastic team player known to have good communication skills.
+I am also an enthusiastic team player known to have good communication skills.# resume-builder